sid-2209/rag-assistant-twitter-x-influencer-knowledge-base/README.md

 Notes:
 - The compose file mounts `./models` -> `/app/models` to persist the vector store across container restarts
 - A healthcheck probes `GET /healthz`

 ---

+## 🚚 CI/CD & Deployment

+- GitHub Actions CI in `.github/workflows/ci.yml` runs tests and builds/pushes a Docker image to GHCR on `main`.
+- Render deploy: see `infra/render.yaml`.
+- Cloud Run: see `infra/cloudrun.md` for manual steps.

+---